section-engineering-education/engineering-education/content/articles/create-a-registration-form-using-react.js-and-connecting-it-with-firebase/index.md

 published: true
 url: /create-a-registration-form-using-react.js-and-connecting-it-with-firebase/
 title: How to Create a Registration Form using React.js and Connect it to Firebase
-description: In this tutorial will walk through how to create a registration form using React.js and connect it to Firebase
+description: This tutorial will walk through how to create a registration form using React.js and connect it to Firebase
 author: anubhav-bansal
 date: 2022-02-26T00:00:00-05:45
 topics: [Languages, React.js]